-Eight master of arts (M.A.) students in the College of Visual and Performing Arts’ (SU:VPA) Department of Communication and Rhetorical Studies (CRS) presented work at the annual Eastern Communication Association Conference, which was held March 29-April 2 in Boston.
+Eight master of arts (M.A.) students in the College of Visual and Performing Arts’ (VPA) Department of Communication and Rhetorical Studies (CRS) presented work at the annual Eastern Communication Association Conference, which was held March 29-April 2 in Boston.

 Kiah Bennett, Codey Bills, Ryan Bince, Kyle Colglazier, Brandon Daniels, Logan Gomez, Myles Mason and Hunter Thompson shared their work with faculty and graduate students in the field of communication studies.